 Business is Communication

-In a common word, business means an enterprise which engaged with producing product and distribution of that product to the market for the hope of selling them.
+In a common word, business means an enterprise that engaged with producing products and distribution that product to the market for the hope of selling them.
 In other words, business means being busy with some financial activities.
 A business will be busy for what purpose, with whom, and how simple to answer as follows:

 What purpose?
 To earn a profit.